KarelZe/thesis/references/obsidian/📖chapters/🏅Robustness.md

 - Confusion matrix
 - create kde plots to investigate misclassified samples further
 - ![[kde-plot-results.png]]
-- What is called robustnesss checks is also refered as **slice-based evaluation**.
+- What is called robustnesss cheques is also refered as **slice-based evaluation**.
 The data is separated into subsets and your model's performance on each subset is evaluated.
 A reason why slice-based evaluation is crucial is Simpson's paradox.
 A trend can exist in several subgroups, but disappear or reverse when the groups are combined.
 Slicing could happen based on heuristics, errors or a slice finder (See [[@huyenDesigningMachineLearning]])
 ![[rankwise-correlations.png]]
 (found in `@hansenApplicationsMachineLearning`, but also other papers)